 Systemic hypertension can be defined as a persistent increase in the systemic blood pressure (BP).
 The prevalence of systemic hypertension in dogs and cats is not well characterized, with reported rates between 0.5-10% of healthy dogs and 2% of healthy cats.
 When describing elevated blood pressure in cats, we are often considering increased systolic blood pressure over the level of 140-160 mmHg.
 Systemic hypertension is now commonly recognized in feline practice.
-Accurate identification of feline patients with systemic hypertension is necessary in order to prevent target organ damage (TOD) when levels of systolic blood pressure (sBP) are greater than 170-180 mmHg.
-The target organs most vulnerable to hypertensive damage are the brain, heart, kidneys, and eyes.
-The rationale for treatment of systemic hypertension is prevention of these injuries.
-In animals, most cases of hypertension are secondary to underlying systemic diseases, but idiopathic/primary hypertension does exist.
-1,2
+Accurate identification of feline patients with systemic hypertension is necessary in order to prevent target organ damage (TOD) when levels of systolic blood pressure (sBP) are greater than 170-180 mmHg.1 The target organs most vulnerable to hypertension is prevention of these injuries.
+In animals, most cases of hypertension are secondary to underlying systemic diseases, but idiopathic/primary hypertension does exist.^{1,2}